-Mazhar has worked at Morgan Stanley for seven years and is currently a manager on the foreign services team.
+Mazhar has worked at Morgan Stanley for seven years and is currently a senior manager on the Fund Services team.
 He graduated from Mumbai University with a degree in Commerce and post graduate degrees in Finance and Management Studies.

 Can you tell us what you do at Morgan Stanley?